-There are two things that I ought to begin the debate by saying.
+There are two things that I ought to begin by saying.
 The first is that, as a Minister, I shall respect the integrity of independent investigations.
-I shall therefore not comment here today on allegations that rightly belong with Information Commissioner’s Office or the Electoral Commission for investigation.
+I shall therefore not comment here today on allegations that rightly belong with the Information Commissioner’s Office or the Electoral Commission for investigation.
 I hope that right hon. and hon.
 Members will join me in respecting that rather important legal principle, which I set out here at the beginning of my remarks to give the House clarity.
 Secondly, as the Minister responsible for the electoral system, I am proud to say that the UK has a clear and robust electoral system, and we should all be proud of the democracy in which we live and work.
 I would like to place on record my thanks to all those involved in the electoral community who work hard at every poll to deliver it within the law, such that we can be proud of our democracy.

 I turn now to the EU referendum.
 The Electoral Commission concluded that it was a well-run poll and that it was delivered without any major issues.
 We also know that it was one of the largest democratic exercises in our history.
 I recognise that that referendum and its subject matter still elicit high emotions on both sides.
 Indeed, we have seen that here today.
 However, with 17.4 million votes to leave the European Union, more people voted for Brexit than have ever voted for anything else in the UK.
 We therefore have to respect the will of the people in that referendum and we are delivering it.
 This Government are committed to ensuring the best possible outcome for the British people in the negotiations to leave the EU.